-Course Learning Outcomes for psychology:
+Course Learning Outcomes for psychology are:

 - 1. Identify the major psychological principles and theories and understand how they apply to real life situations. - 2.
 Describe how psychological evidence presented in this course has been acquired through the use of the scientific method. - 3.
-Outline cultural differences to demonstrate an awareness of human diversity and understanding that psychological explanations may vary across populations and contexts. - 4.
-Demonstrate critical thinking and reasonable skepticism by asking and answering questions about the causes of behavior and cognitive processes. - 5.
-Demonstrate an understanding of basic processes such as neural communication, learning, memory, group processes, personality and human development.
+Demonstrate an awareness of human diversity and understanding that psychological explanations may vary across populations and contexts. - 4.
+Demonstrate reasonable skepticism and intellectual curiosity by asking questions about causes of behavior. - Demonstrate an understanding of basic processes such as neural communication, learning, memory, group processes, personality, and human development.